Online Session Locator

 1. Do Centralized Testing Centers Influence Test Anxiety for Engineering Students? [view paper]

-Mr. Chinedu Alexander Emeka (University of Illinois Urbana-Champaign), Prof. Matthew West (University of Illinois Urbana-Champaign), Jim Sosnowski (University of Illinois Urbana-Champaign), Dr. Geoffrey L Herman (University of Illinois Urbana-Champaign), Prof. Craig Zilles (University of Illinois Urbana-Champaign), and Prof. Mariana Silva (University of Illinois Urbana-Champaign)
+Mr. Chinedu Alexander Emeka (University of Illinois Urbana-Champaign), Prof. Matthew West (University of Illinois at Urbana - Champaign), Jim Sosnowski (University of Illinois Urbana-Champaign), Dr. Geoffrey L Herman (University of Illinois at Urbana - Champaign), Prof. Craig Zilles (University of Illinois Urbana-Champaign), and Prof. Mariana Silva (University of Illinois Urbana-Champaign)

 2. Research Brief: Fundamental Engineering Course Instructors’ Beliefs on Test Question Design [view paper]